briansmith337/zulip/templates/zerver/help/test-mobile-notifications.md

 # Test mobile notifications

-Zulip supports configuring mobile notifications to skip sending mobile push notifications when you are currently actively using one of the Zulip apps.
+Axxess supports configuring mobile notifications to skip sending mobile push notifications when you are currently actively using one of the Axxess apps.

-When testing mobile notifications, you should make sure Zulip is configured to send mobile notifications even when you're online.
+When testing mobile notifications, you should make sure Axxess is configured to send mobile notifications even when you're online.

 {start_tabs}